-In May 2020, I launched @japansocsci, a Twitter account dedicated to bringing together recent social science research on Japan (broadly defined).
-The goal of @japansocsci is to showcase research dealing with Japan from a variety of social science perspectives and to connect the scholarly community working on Japan.
+@japansocsci is a Twitter account dedicated to bringing together recent social science research on Japan (broadly defined).
+It was launched in May 2020 to showcase research dealing with Japan from a variety of social science perspectives and to connect the scholarly community working on Japan.

 The inspiration for @japansocsci came from @empiricalchina, though none of the same code was used in the creation process.